ctg123/ctg-site/content/project/wordpress-with-lamp-stack/index.md

   preview_only: false
 ---

-This Playbook will install a WordPress Content Management System (CMS) on top of a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
+This Playbook will install a WordPress Content Management System (CMS) wiithin a LAMP environment (Linux, Apache, MySQL, and PHP) on two remote servers in a private network.
 The LAMP versioning highlights the following for each layer:

 - **Linux** - Ubuntu 18.04 ( 1 Virtual machine designated as the master node and two managed nodes for hosting the WordPress CMS).
 Vagrant and VirtualBox create these machines.
 - **Apache2** - The Apache HTTP server is the most widely-used web server in the world.
 It provides many powerful features, including dynamically loadable modules, robust media support, and extensive integration with other popular software.